-basically repeats what I said before.
-And then this is the public process we're going through now.
-You're all here at the public hearing in Hauppauge, there will be another one tonight in Uniondale.
-The deadline for public comments is the 27th of this month, of February, and the trustees are scheduled to meet on March 29th to deliberate and make a decision on whether to go ahead with this rate proposal.
+1 2/21/2023 - Hearing 2 basically repeats what I said before.
+And 3 then this is the public process we're going through now.
+You're all here at the public 4 hearing in Hauppauge, there will be another 5 one tonight in Uniondale.
+The deadline for 6 7 public comments is the 27th of this month, of February, and the trustees are scheduled to 8 9 meet on March 29th to deliberate and make a 10 decision on whether to go ahead with this rate 11 proposal.

-And again, to summarize the roll-out procedures, which are going to be finalized and worked through the rest of the year, the plan is that we'll be notifying customers in advance, there will be a notification 30 -- 90 days beforehand, 60 days beforehand, even 30 days beforehand, that this migration is scheduled.
-During that period, they'll be offered the opportunity to opt out.
+12 And again, to summarize the roll-out procedures, which are going to be finalized 13 14 and worked through the rest of the year, the plan is that we'll be notifying customers in 15 advance, there will be a notification 30 --16 90 days beforehand, 60 days beforehand, even 17 18 30 days beforehand, that this migration is 19 During that period, they'll be scheduled.
+20 offered the opportunity to opt out.
 This is not a mandatory rate, it's our standard rate.
-Any customer who wants to remain on the flat rate may, they can choose to opt out and take that option, or they can choose the three-period rate that I mentioned before.
+21 22 Any customer who wants to remain on the flat 23 rate may, they can choose to opt out and take that option, or they can choose the 24 25 three-period rate that I mentioned before.

-Τ 2/21/2023 - Hearing
+1 2/21/2023 - Hearing

 2 Those migrations, we'll start to plan

 3 them in early 2024, late January, early

 4 February, sometime in that timeframe and we'll

 5 be migrating customers in batches, if you

 6 will.
 We can't move a million customers all

 7 at once, so we'll be moving them in batches

 8 throughout the year and some of them,

 9 depending on the schedule, might not get

 10 migrated until sometime in 2025.

 11 That briefly is what this hearing is

 12 about, and before I ask for any public

 13 comment, although we are on the record, if you

 14 have any questions about what I just said, if

 15 I didn't explain anything well enough for you

 16 to comment on, I'll answer those now.

 17 MR. GOLLON: Do you have any

 18 indication of how much greenhouse gases

 19 emissions will be reduced by shifting

 20 consumption from one period to another?

 21 MR. LITTLE: I believe that's in our

 22 fact sheet; is that right, Gaspare?

 23 We can get it for you, though.
 We've

 24 got estimates of how much customers might

 25 actually shift.
 Right now we're looking at